Dierks Bentley: 2018–2021: The Mountain and Hot Country Knights

 On June 8, 2018, Bentley released The Mountain, his ninth studio album, via Capitol Records Nashville.
 All three singles from the album – "Women, Amen", "Burning Man" and "Living" – reached No. 1 (the second of which, however, only being recognized by Mediabase).

 Bentley's side project, a '90s country parody band called Hot Country Knights, signed on with Bentley's label Universal Music Group Nashville as a separate recording act in 2020.
 The act consists of Bentley and his road band, all of whom operate under stage names; Bentley uses the name Douglas "Doug" Douglason.
 They released their debut single, "Pick Her Up" – which was co-written by Bentley with Jim Beavers and Brett Beavers, and features guest vocals from Travis Tritt – on January 23, 2020.

 Bentley released a new single, "Gone", on October 22, 2020.
 The song was his highest-charting single on the Billboard Hot 100 since his 2003 debut, "What Was I Thinkin'".
 On July 29, 2021, he released "Beers on Me" featuring Hardy and Breland.
 He also joined James Barker Band on the single "New Old Trucks" in October 2021.

-2022–present: Gravel & Gold
+2022–2023: Gravel & Gold

-On July 29, 2022, Bentley released the lead single, "Gold", off his upcoming tenth studio album, Gravel & Gold, set for release on February 24, 2023.
+On July 29, 2022, Bentley released the lead single, "Gold", from his tenth studio album, Gravel & Gold, which was released on February 24, 2023.
 On November 19, he released "High Note", a bluegrass track featuring Billy Strings.

+2024–present: Broken Branches

+Bentley began work on his eleventh studio album in 2024, collaborating with songwriters Brett Beavers, Devin Dawson, and Ashley Gorley.

+He released the single "She Hates Me" on February 14, 2025 blending elements of Keith Whitley and Weezer, with Billboard describing it as "humorous" with Rolling Stone highlighting its post-grunge homage to the 2001 single "She Hates Me" by Puddle of Mudd.

+The album's title Broken Branches was officially announced on April 15, 2025; the album was released on June 13, 2025.

 Personal life

 Bentley married Cassidy Black on December 17, 2005, in Mexico.
-They live in Nashville with their three children and dog, George.
-The couple has two daughters and a son.
+The couple have two daughters and a son.
 One daughter makes a vocal appearance on the song "Thinking of You" from Bentley's 2012 album, Home, and their son appears in the music video for Bentley's 2019 single, "Living".

 Bentley holds a private pilot license.
 He owns a Cirrus SR22T and flies a Cessna Citation CJ4.